-Common compact notation for a uniform codebook configuration is \((L,W)\) (e.g. \((3,256)\) or $3\times256$ meaning \(L=3\) layers each with \(W=256\) entries); for the nonuniform case one writes the vector of sizes \((W^{(0)},W^{(1)},\dots,W^{(L-1)})\). \textbf{We use the number of the codebooks and the size of each codebook for $L$ and $W$ in the main text, respectively.}
+\textbf{Quantization tokenizer structure.} A uniform codebook configuration notation is \((L,W)\) (e.g. \((3,256)\) or $3\times256$ meaning \(L=3\) layers each with \(W=256\) entries); for the nonuniform case one writes the vector of sizes \((W^{(0)},W^{(1)},\dots,W^{(L-1)})\). \textbf{We use the number of the codebooks and the size of each codebook for $L$ and $W$ in the main text, respectively.}

-\paragraph{Scaling RS modules} For all the experiments with the SID-based GR model, we keep the length of input user interaction sequence at 20.
-For the scaling experiments in \cref{subsec:code_RS_scaling}, we enlarge the RS module according to the \cref{tab:scale RS}.
+\textbf{Scaling RS modules} For all the experiments with the SID-based GR model, we keep the length of input user interaction sequence at 20.
+For the scaling experiments in \cref{subsec:code_RS_scaling}, we enlarge the RS module according to \cref{tab:scale RS}.

-\paragraph{Injecting CF/LLM embeddings} For the experiments in \cref{subsec:ablation on codewords+RS}, we fetch and inject the LLM embeddings as shown in \cref{fig:SID_add_SI}, and produce and inject the CF embeddings as shown in \cref{fig:SID_add_CF}.
+\textbf{Injecting CF/LLM embeddings} For the experiments in \cref{subsec:ablation on codewords+RS}, we fetch and inject the LLM embeddings as shown in \cref{fig:SID_add_SI}, and produce and inject the CF embeddings as shown in \cref{fig:SID_add_CF}.